k2view-academy/K2View-Academy/articles/99_Broadway/17_tutorial_and_flow_examples.md

 # Broadway Tutorial and Flow Examples

 In order to understand the Broadway main principles and capabilities, K2View provides the **a-broadway-tutorial.flow** built-in tutorial.
 This is an example [Broadway flow](<!--link to 21-Broadway flow -->) which guides a user step-by-step through a sample Business Process.
 In addition to the main tutorial, there are many other built-in example flows, each explaining a specific subject within Broadway in more details, for example DB commands, conditions, parsers, dates and strings handling.

-To open additional example flows, go to **Actions > Examples** in the main menu and select the example from the pop-up window.
+To open the tutorial or any additional example flow, go to **Actions > Examples** in the main menu and select the example from the pop-up window.

 The tutorial is using a **Remark** - a green asterisk (*) which appears in the right corner of a [Stage](<!--Link to 18-Flow Stages-->) or an [Actor](/articles/99_Broadway/04_built_in_actor_types.md) in order to provide the explanations.
 A user can either: